-Takotsubo cardiomyopathy (TC) is a condition which has been described predominantly in postmenopausal women following exposure to sudden, unexpected emotional or physical stress.
+Takotsubo cardiomyopathy (TC) is a condition charactised by transient regional abnormal cardiac wall motion, not defined to single coronary arterial territory.
+It has been described predominantly in postmenopausal women, often following exposure to sudden, unexpected emotional or physical stress.

-There is a transient left ventricular dysfunction and there is no evidence of obstructive epicardial coronary disease.
+There is a transient left ventricular dysfunction with no evidence of obstructive epicardial coronary disease.

 - transient hypokinesis, akinesis, or dyskinesis in the left ventricular mid segments with or without apical involvement; regional wall motion abnormalities that extend beyond a single epicardial vascular distribution; and frequently, but not always, a stressful trigger